 This test kit of 100 strips measures chlorine, nitrate, nitrite, general hardness, alkalinity, and pH.

-How To Lower Alkalinity In Fish Tank
+How To Reduce Alkalinity In A Fish Tank

 Regular Water Changes

-Frequent water changes using a low mineral, soft water source such as rainwater, distilled water, or “RO water” (reverse osmosis water) will help dilute aquarium water and reduce alkalinity which you can read more about here: How to soften aquarium water.
+Frequent water changes using a low mineral, soft water source such as rainwater, distilled water, or “RO water” (reverse osmosis water) will help dilute aquarium water and reduce alkalinity, which you can read more about here: How to soften aquarium water.

 Adding Live Plants